zqx1392/hello-world/README.md

 	> find good gift for dad then (just find by concidence)
 	> find stupid gift for fri
 	> find daiso in tokyo for boom

-4/27
-		-> full tour day -- need to draw plan map
-			河川敷 -> 城跡 -> 寺 -> 高松 -> 大学 -> 駅 -> 美術館
-		09 -> family mart for the ticket
-		10 - 12 -> do fast clean, buy powder from kiyo, eat, do all departing in advance, sentaku 14 - 17 -> morioka marathon
-		17 - 18 -> dinner at eki-mae or そば
-		18 - 19 -> buy bentou + fukuda pan for 4/28
-		20 -> get all shit from TODO before depart list

 TODO before departing
-	- sort house a bit
 	- shut breaker <- empty refrigerator first
 	- log door, windows
-	- muh hat
-	- charger
 	- hair gel, ear scratcher
-	- take big hiten home if found new replacement
-	- should I put fruit soap? -> give who ? -> favor?
-	- hdd, notebook
-	- passport and shits

 	war
 		c1